-Budgeted cost: £38,291
+Budgeted cost: £9,281

-Activity Evidence that supports this approach Challenge number(s) addressed Teaching Assistants to work across both KS1 and EYFS to provide bespoke targeted interventions when needs identified.
+· Teaching Assistants to work across both KS1 and EYFS to provide bespoke targeted interventions when needs identified.
 Robust teacher assessment has identified whole class, group and individual gaps in learning and provide individualised support to address these.
 Pupil progress meetings show that increasing the number of children making good or better progress is a whole school target.
 Focusing on pupils eligible for the PPG will ensure that they are given every opportunity to achieve in-line with their peers.
 Mixed ability groupings will remove the ceiling for learning and pupils will be exposed to good role models of the learning possibilities.
 Some focused grouping will allow highly targeted, quality first teaching with a strong emphasis on differentiation and the achievement of personal targets.
 Intervention groups will address any areas of misconception rapidly.
 Immediate feedback and marking allows children to make accelerated progress.
-Feedback EEF (educationendowmentfoundation.org.uk) 1 3 5

-Teaching Assistant Interventions EEF (educationendowmentfoundation.org.uk) 1:1 tuition from experienced TA Intensive tuition on a daily basis keeps the individual knowledge / skill needed to progress as a high priority in the mind of the child.
+Feedback EEF (educationendowmentfoundation.org.uk) Teaching Assistant Interventions EEF (educationendowmentfoundation.org.uk) 1 3 5 £2944 1:1 support from experienced TA Intensive tuition on a daily basis keeps the individual knowledge / skill needed to progress as a high priority in the mind of the child.
 Immediate individualised feedback and opportunities to practice skills independently have the most impact on embedding them into the long term memory.
-Individualised Instruction EEF (educationendowmentfoundation.org.uk 5 NTP School led approach Assessment of knowledge gaps and targeted interventions from an experienced teacher helps children to catch up in literacy and maths so that they accelerate their progress in order to reach EXS.
-5
+Individualised Instruction EEF (educationendowmentfoundation.org.uk) 5 £4252 School led approach to targeted interventions Assessment of knowledge gaps and targeted interventions from experienced teachers helps children to catch up in literacy and maths so that they accelerate their progress in order to reach EXS.
+5 £2085